The disturbing death of Thomas Heng in Sequoia National Park

 What happened to Heng?

-This case is probably misadventure on the mountain.
-But given that Thomas was a group leader, why did he decide to climb to the peak of Mount Langley alone, on a separate trail to his two friends?
-Did he summit too late and in darkness stumbled over a cliff edge?
+This case is probably a misadventure on the mountain.
+But given that Thomas was a group leader, why did he decide to climb to the peak of Mount Langley alone, on a separate trail from his two friends?
+Did he summit too late and, in darkness, stumbled over a cliff edge?
 Given he was so experienced, it would seem a stupid thing to do.
-Perhaps it was altitude sickness at over 14,000 feet that caused an irrational decision?
-The storm hitting the mountain would have also had an impact on descending at speed.
+Perhaps altitude sickness at over 14,000 feet caused an irrational decision?
+The storm hitting the mountain would have also impacted descending at speed.

 StrangeOutdoors Exclusive Members Only Area